Morgan2497/Stock-News-Sentiment-Analysis/README.md

 ## Testing the Application

-Follow these commands sequentially to test the application:

 ### Step 1: Navigate to Project Directory

 ```bash
 cd /home/morgankim/coding_place/Stock-News-Sentiment-Analysis
 ```

-**What it does:** Changes to the project root directory.
-**Why:** Ensures commands run from the correct location so relative paths work.

----

 ### Step 2: Activate Virtual Environment (if using one)